yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/_index.md

 showAsideToc: true
 ---

-The JSON functions and operators available in YugabyteDB are categorized below by purpose, that is what are you trying to accomplish.
-Click one of the following goals to jump to a table with JSON functions and operators that might help you.
+The JSON functions and operators available in YugabyteDB are categorized below by purpose, that is based upon the goals you want to accomplish.
+Click one of the following goals to jump to a table that includes relevant JSON functions and operators.

 **What are you trying to do?**